 Drinking water is freely available in each classroom and the children are encouraged to bring personal water bottles each day.
-Reception children are provided with fruit and a snack twice a day.
-We ask parents to pay £40 for the year - using the school gateway.
+Milk shakes are also available, each morning, at a cost of 20 per cup.
 Key Stage 1 children are provided with a piece of fruit at the morning break, Key Stage 2 children may bring a piece of fruit or vegetable for their morning break.
-The school operates a healthy eating policy and offers toast, during the midmorning break, to KS1 and KS2 children, for 20p.
+The school operates a healthy eating policy and offers toast, during the mid-morning break, to KS1 and KS2 children, for 20p.

 Your child may either have a school dinner (hot meal cooked on site) or bring their own packed lunch.
 Currently, the cost of a school dinner is £2.20 for KS2 children and is provided through Government funding for KS1 children.
 If your child chooses to bring a packed lunch, please ensure that any drink is in a plastic container and sandwiches are not wrapped in a plastic bag.
 Cans and bottles of fizzy pop/drinks are not allowed in school on health and safety grounds.